-In an early collaboration between ATOMS Laboratory and Humber Institute of Technology and Advanced Learning, a geoelectrical study was combined with measurements of surface methane emissions for a closed landfill in southern Ontario.
-The resulting 2D and 3D tomographic images of the subsoil show clear contrasts of resistivity that could be used to monitor the transport and accumulation of groundwater contaminants.
-In addition, the possible coupling between methane emissions and leachate’s geoelectrical proxies was determined via optimization tools, giving rise to a statistically significant inference that describes the causal relationship between the shared effects of the multiple parameters in the waste stabilization zone and methane concentrations in the biogas.
-A deterministic approach was also tested in this contaminated site to check such a relationship using process modeling and simulation.
+In our early collaboration with Humber College, we combined a geoelectrical study with measurements of surface methane emissions for a closed landfill in southern Ontario.
+The resulting tomographic images of the subsoil show resistivity contrasts that monitor the transport and buildup of groundwater contaminants.
+The possible coupling between methane emissions and leachate’s geoelectrical proxies was also determined via machine learning tools, to describe the correlation between the shared effects of the multiple parameters in the waste stabilization zone and methane concentrations in the biogas.

 Another multidisciplinary collaboration has been recently initiated with Humber College (Prof. Maria Jacome), Fort William First Nation (FWFN), and U of T Departments of Human Biology and Indigenous Studies (Prof. Melanie Jeffrey), Applied Chemistry and Chemical Engineering (Prof. Daniela Galatro), and Industrial and Mechanical Engineering (Prof. Jason Bazylak).

 This research aims to communicate relevant environmental information and better visualize and rank the levels of hazardous compounds in soil and water for a complex setting affected by numerous sources of contamination.
 In this way, local and Indigenous capacities are built to make informed decisions about land use and healing.